 Panel B of Table 2 shows the results from our instrumental variables specification.
-The F-statistic for the first-stage regression of PM2.5 concentration and wind velocity is 562.44, and the F-statistic for the first-stage regression of the air quality index and wind velocity is 829.05, both well above the threshold for valid inference (Lee et al., 2022).
-Column 1 includes fixed effects but no time-varying controls.
-A one $\mu g/m^3$ increase in predicted PM2.5 leads to an increase of 0.0037 fatal crashes per day.
-This effect is statistically significant at the 1% level and represents a 1.00% increase in the number of daily crashes.
-The results are slightly attenuated when we add in controls (Column 2, our preferred specification): a one $\mu g/m^3$ increase in the predicted PM2.5 concentration leads to an increase of 0.0030 fatal crashes per day.
-This effect is again significant at the 1% level and represents a 0.80% increase.
-The results using AQI as the measure of pollution are attenuated but qualitatively similar.
-The attenuation is not surprising given that the air quality index ranges from 0 to 500 with a value below 50 considered "good" air quality, while the corresponding PM2.5 concentration for "good" air quality is 12 $\mu g/m^3$ .
-A one-unit increase in AQI is much smaller than a 1-unit increase in PM2.5.
-In the specification with only fixed effects, a one-unit increase in predicted AQI leads to an increase of 0.0011 fatal crashes per day, a 0.30% increase that is statistically significant at the 1% level (Column 3).
-The results are virtually identical when we include controls (Column 4).
+The F-statistic for the first-stage regression of $PM{2.5}$ concentration and wind velocity is 245.08, and the F-statistic for the first-stage regression of the air quality index for $PM{2.5}$ and wind velocity is 329.83, both well above the threshold for valid inference (Lee et al., 2022).
+Column

+1 includes fixed effects but no time-varying controls.
+A one $\mu g/m^3$ increase in predicted PM{2.5} leads to an increase of 0.0040 fatal crashes per day.
+This effect is statistically significant at the 1% level and represents a 1.09% increase in the number of daily crashes.
+The results are slightly attenuated when we add in controls (Column 2, our preferred specification): a one $\mu g/m^3$ increase in the predicted PM{2.5} concentration leads to an increase of 0.0035 fatal crashes per day.
+This effect is again significant at the 1% level and represents a 0.94% increase.
+The results using PM{2.5} AQI as the measure of pollution are attenuated but qualitatively similar.
+The attenuation is not surprising given that the air quality index ranges from 0 to 500 with a value below 50 considered "good" air quality, while the corresponding PM{2.5} concentration for "good" air quality is 12 $\mu g/m^3$.
+A one-unit increase in AQI is much smaller than a 1-unit increase in PM{2.5}.
+In the specification with only fixed effects, a one-unit increase in predicted AQI leads to an increase of 0.0011 fatal crashes per day, a 0.29% increase that is statistically significant at the 1% level (Column 3).
+The results are virtually identical when we include controls (Column 4): a 0.0009-crash increase (0.25%).

 The results for fatalities mirror those for crashes, although effects are statistically significant at the 5% level instead of the 1% level.
-In the version with controls (Column 2), a one $\mu$ g/m3 increase in predicted PM2.5 leads to a 0.75% increase in fatalities.
-For context, a one standard deviation increase in PM2.5 corresponds to a 4.75% increase in motor vehicle fatalities.
-Using AQI as the measure of pollution yields a 0.22% increase in fatalities.
+In the version with controls (Column 2), a one $\mu g/m^3$ increase in predicted PM{2.5} leads to a 0.85% increase in fatalities.
+For context, a one standard deviation increase in PM{2.5} corresponds to a 5.39% increase in motor vehicle fatalities.
+Using AQI as the measure of pollution yields a 0.23% increase in fatalities.